 - 1. Approaches patient in a confident manner, allays apprehension, and answer patient's questions with accuracy. - 2.
 Identifies patient and surgical procedure and verifies operative and anesthetic consent. - 3.
 Performs skillfully in emergency/non-emergency situations; performs independent inductions skillfully. - 4.
-Takes appropriate precautions to avoid problems during induction and is prepared to treat appropriately should any occur. - 5.
+Predicts and plans appropriate precautions to avoid problems during induction and is prepared to treat appropriately should any occur. - 5.
 Is proficient in all basic technical skills related to anesthesia, including but not limited to, invasive and regional techniques.

-Airway and Ventilation: - 1.
-Demonstrates skill consistently in airway management and problem-solving.
+1. Functions with skill consistently in airway management and problem-solving.

 - 1. Demonstrates technical competence in intubating patients both orally and nasally. - 2.
-Successfully performs all types of intubations; is adept at using variety of blades and techniques.
+Selects and performs all types of intubations; is adept at using variety of blades and techniques.

-- Consistently identifies, assesses, evaluates and manages anesthetic process in all clinical situations, utilizing consultation appropriately.
+- Assesses, evaluates, prioritizes, and manages anesthetic process in all clinical situations, utilizing consultation appropriately.
 Solves problems as they arise regarding fluid management, ventilation, acid-base balance and cardiovascular difficulties. - 2.
-Manages and administers regional anesthetics, interpreting physiologic and pharmacologic effects of techniques and drugs.
-Emergence: - 1.
-Consistently anticipates emergence from anesthesia, accurately evaluates patient's needs and effectively institutes appropriate measures. - Consistently and accurately evaluates patient's airway as to need of artificial airways, extubation, suctioning, and continued need for mechanical ventilation.
+Plans, administers, and manages regional anesthetics, interpreting physiologic and pharmacologic effects of techniques and drugs. - 3.
+Demonstrates vigilant monitoring and avoids extraneous activities or distractions.

+- Predicts emergence from anesthesia, accurately evaluates patient's needs and effectively institutes appropriate measures. - Evaluates patient's airway as to need of artificial airways, extubation, suctioning, and continued need for mechanical ventilation.

-- Shows mastery when evaluating post-op patients by noting all parameters; displays proficiency in dealing with abnormal findings; documents patient's condition. - 2.
+- 1. Assesses post-op patients by noting all parameters; displays proficiency in dealing with abnormal findings; documents patient's condition. - 2.
 Independently conducts pre- and post-op rounds on all patients assigned.

-- 1. Instills confidence in instructors and surgeons by adequate demonstration of anesthetic skills and knowledge of a graduate nurse anesthetist.
-Accepts criticism well. - 2.
-Demonstrates growth by continuing independent study and reading. - 3.
-Demonstrates professional behavior at all times. - 4.
-Demonstrates professional responsibility by discriminate use of new drugs and techniques in patient care. - 5.
+- Instills confidence in instructors and surgeons by adequate demonstration of anesthetic skills and knowledge of a graduate nurse anesthetist.
+Accepts criticism well.
+Assumes responsibility for own practice. - 2.
+Demonstrates growth by continuing independent study and reading and implementation of evidence-based practices. - 3.
+Models professional behavior at all times. - 4.
+Improves professional responsibility by discriminate use of new drugs and techniques in patient care. - 5.
 Punctuality and attendance: - a. has completed all course requirements - b. has not abused sick time - c. performs tasks within reasonable time frame. - 6.
-Understands anesthetist's role as member of Anesthesia Department, surgical team and hospital staff and knows personal limitations. - 7.
-Makes appropriate decisions quickly during stressful situations, based on sound anesthetic judgments. - 8.
-Gives daily evaluation form to instructor.
+Perceives anesthetist's role as member of Anesthesia Department, surgical team and hospital staff and knows personal limitations - 7.
+Constructs appropriate decisions quickly during stressful situations, based on sound anesthetic judgments. - 8.
+Reminds clinical instructor to complete the daily evaluation in Typhon.

-ALL OBJECTIVES ARE CONSIDERED CRITICAL
+\ALL OBJECTIVES ARE CONSIDERED CRITICAL